harvester/harvester/enhancements/20230907-snapshot-space-management.md

 ### Goals

-- Set snapshot count and size limitations for each volume.
+- Provide a way to control snapshot size usage at VM or Namespace level.

 ## Proposal

-Use a PVC controller to watch PVCs.
-If there is `harvesterhci.io/snapshotMaxCount` or `harvesterhci.io/snapshotMaxSize` annotation on a PVC, the system uses the value to update the related LH Volume.
+When receiving a new VMBackup or VolumeSnapshot request, webhook will check the snapshot size usage from the related LH Engine status.
+If the usage is more than limit, deny the request.

 ### User Stories